dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

 category: econ
 ---

 Between 2005 and 2015, communication technology underwent a seismic shift.
 Faster data transfer, the rise of smartphones catalyzed by the iPhone’s 2007 release, and the rollout of LTE technology reshaped how we connect.
 These innovations not only changed how people communicated but also transformed how carriers structured and monetized their services.
-This essay focuses on one pivotal case: Verizon’s shift in pricing models.
+This case study focuses on one pivotal case: Verizon’s shift in pricing models.

 ### Old Model: Voice First
 Verizon’s earlier pricing model monetized primarily through voice minutes and text messages, with only limited options for data.
 Families purchased a bucket of minutes shared across lines, but each smartphone required its own separate data package within the plan.
 Tablets faced an even clumsier setup—customers had to sign separate agreements with their own price tiers, making multi-device connectivity costly and inconvenient.
 The result was a fragmented structure that discouraged households from adding devices and left Verizon exposed as WiFi offered a far simpler alternative.